mgoellnitz/trackdown/README.md

 ## Prerequisites

-TrackDown relies on a [GIT][git] installation available on the path.
+TrackDown relies on a [GIT][git] or [Mercurial][hg] installation available on the path when used with distributed version control as the backend.
+The mirror feature in turn heavily relies in an installation of [jq][jq] available through your path.

 ## Compatibility